-^{} To be executed by the SPV | # Including value of proportionate land | @ Tender value reduction post allocation and/or orders terminated by your Company
+Executed by the SPV | # Including value of proportionate land | @ Tender value reduction post allocation and/or orders terminated by your Company

-^ In order to reflect the realistic unexecuted value of the specific work-order, as an optimal prudence, your Company has since decided to declare the practically executable order-book - duly derived by considering the intricate dynamics of the respective work-orders.
-This shall ensure the absolute reconciliation of execution vis-à-vis Revenue with the books of accounts.
+^ In order to reflect the realistic unexecuted value of the specific work-order, as an optimal prudence, your Company declares the practically executable order-book - duly derived by considering the intricate dynamics of the respective work-orders.
+This ensures the absolute reconciliation of execution vis-à-vis Revenue with the books of accounts.

-The composition of the existing order-book of your Company is quite balanced.
+Your Company is glad to share that this is the highest order-book in the history of your Company and providing a visibility of a multi-year growth.
+The composition of the existing order-book of your Company is quite affirmative.
 The summary of the existing unexecuted order-book is furnished further.